xian-network/docs/src/smart-contracts/contract-cheat-sheet.md

 ---
-title: Contracting Cheat Sheet
+title: Cheat Sheet
 description: Here is a reference contract showcasing many of the syntax and features of Contracting.
 ---

-# Contracting Cheat Sheet
+# Cheat Sheet

 ## Reference Contract